Hocabá Municipality: Governance

 The municipal president is elected for a three-year term.
 The town council has nine councilpersons, who serve as Secretary and councilors of educational programs, culture and sports; public lighting; health and social assistance; public image; markets and roads; public works; public monuments; and nomenclature.

 The Municipal Council administers the business of the municipality.
 It is responsible for budgeting and expenditures and producing all required reports for all branches of the municipal administration.
 Annually it determines educational standards for schools.

 The Police Commissioners ensure public order and safety.
 They are tasked with enforcing regulations, distributing materials and administering rulings of general compliance issued by the council.

+Geography

 Climate

-The Yucatan peninsula, which is to the south of the Tropic of Cancer, exhibits a tropical climate with mean annual temperature of 25 C, which is also the annual mean temperature recorded at Hocabá within this peninsula.
+The Yucatan Peninsula, which is to the south of the Tropic of Cancer, exhibits a tropical climate with mean annual temperature of 25 C, which is also the annual mean temperature recorded at Hocabá within this peninsula.
 As against an annual precipitation range of 500–1500 mm in the peninsula, the rainfall recorded in Hocabá is 980 mm, which is unpredictable and occurs during the rainy period that lasts from October to May.